mehdi-hnv/portfolio/README.md

 # Dev Portal - Your Space-Themed Portfolio Website

+Initial website structure was generated using AI (Cursor).
+The final design, content, structure, and debugging were significantly modified, rewritten, and completed manually
 A professional, responsive portfolio website with a bold black space theme, neon accents, and an honest, no-nonsense personality.

 ## 🌌 Features